JerPatterson/OpusReaderApp/README.md

 <h2>How to use</h2>
 <span>
   Make sure your device has NFC capailities and that you have enabled them.
 Then, you simply have to open the app, scan a compatible card and all the information from the card will display.
   As stated above, some fares, operators and lines are missing and they will show as unknown for the moment.
+It is possible to contribute by using the suggestion form available.
-On the content view, you can use Android's back gesture to scan another card.
+  On the content view, you can use Android's back gesture or the arrow at the top left of the screen to scan another card.
 </span>
 <h2>Upcoming improvements</h2>
 <ul>
-  <li>Adding the possibility for user to crowdsource unknown fares, lines and operators</li>
+  <li><strike>Adding the possibility for user to crowdsource unknown fares, lines and operators</strike> <em>Added!</em></li>
   <li><strike>Improving information for transfers so users can maximize their usage of one particular fare</strike> <em>Added!</em></li>
   <li>Adding notifications to alert the user when the validity of the fare ends and few minutes prior</li>
   <li><strike>Adding an history of the card scans</strike> <em>Added!</em></li>